mui/material-ui/packages/pigment-css-react/README.md

 });
 ```

-Note that the `props` function doesn't work if it's inside another closure—for example, this won't work inside an `array.map`:
+Note that the `props` function won't work if you try to access theme values inside another closure—for example, this won't work inside an `array.map`:

 ```jsx
 const Button = styled('button')({